I Need Help

 Are you in immediate danger?

-- If you are assaulted on campus or in a university residence, you can report the incident to a member of security staff or to the residence warden.
-If you are living in Halls of Residence there is a duty member of staff on call out of hours and each hall displays a notice with their contact details.
+- If you are in danger on campus or in a university residence, you can report the incident to a member of security staff or to the residence warden

 Do you need to talk someone for help?

-If you feel that you are being subjected to harassment or bullying or sexual misconduct in any form by a member of staff or other students, you should not feel that you have to tolerate it.
+If you feel that you are experiencing sexual misconduct, harassment or hate crime in any form by a member of staff or other students, you should not feel that you have to tolerate it.
 Regardless of whether it has taken place on campus, in residences, union spaces or outside the university, King’s are able to provide support and advice or signpost to external support services.

-For information on how to support someone you know who has experienced bullying or harassment, see our Support Someone page.
+For information on how to support someone you know, see our Support Someone page.

 Do you want to take action?